Morgawr/yokubi/src/Section1/Part1/Lesson9.md

 # Past verbs

-You form the past tense of a verb by attaching た or だ to a specific "stem".
+You form the past tense of a verb by attaching た or だ to a specific "stem."

 Stems are important for godan verbs because godan verbs have many stems and often present irregularities.